elfo-rs/elfo/examples/README.md

 Shows how to write functional tests for your actors.

-Run it as `cargo test --example test`.
+Run it as `cargo test --bin test --features test-util`.

-Note that to use test utils (e.g. `Proxy`) you need to enable the `test-util` feature, however in the example it's already enabled.

 ## tokio-broadcast